Erdeigyilkos/oXs_on_RP2040/README.md

 ### 1.2.1
 - MAX6675 - temp is sent only if data is available

+### 1.2.2
+- MS5611 - partial elimination of deviation caused by self-heating (for temperature only)
+- GPS - correction of sending first valid data

 ## Developer notes:
 My notes.
 ### UART to RP2040 with local echo: